-Rayong is still relatively unexplored by the tourism masses, which is one of its major charms.
+Rayong is still relatively unexplored by the tourism masses, one of its considerable charms.
 It is not uncommon for urbanites to make the two-hour drive from Bangkok to get away from the sprawling metropolis for a few days 📎.
 Although beaches are the main attractions in Rayong, there are some cool things to see and do while you are here.

 Here are some great recommendations for things to see and do in Rayong 👓

 Rayong is home to some stunning natural beauty that you have to explore.
-Prasae Mangrove Forest Walk is a unique experience and is one of the highlights of visiting the region 🧐 This 2,400-acre mangrove forest stretches along the Eastern Seaboard coastline and enjoys a 2.6km boardwalk through the mangrove.
+Prasae Mangrove Forest Walk is a unique experience.
+It is one of the highlights of visiting the region 🧐 This 2,400-acre mangrove forest stretches along the Eastern Seaboard coastline and enjoys a 2.6km boardwalk through the mangrove.

-It is one of the newer ecotourism attractions that is helping Rayong to preserve its beautiful natural habitat while still benefiting from tourism 💯 The boardwalk starts at HTMS Prasae and is a unique experience that you will never forget.
+It is one of the newer ecotourism attractions that is helping Rayong to preserve its beautiful natural habitat while still benefiting from tourism 💯 The boardwalk starts at HTMS Prasae.
+It is a unique experience that you will never forget.

-If you are looking to buy food, footwear, souvenirs, handicrafts, or clothing, this is a great place to visit.
+This is a great place to visit if you want to buy food, footwear, souvenirs, handicrafts, or clothing.
 The views out over the lake are stunning, and with its laid-back atmosphere and plethora of shopping options, you can easily spend a few hours here in the afternoon 👓 Just remember to bring your camera along.

 There is a traditional Fruit Festival held every year during May.
 The activities during this festival include a fruit parade with decorated stalls, fruit-eating competitions, and even live music.

-One of the major beaches in Rayong is the Hat Mae Ramphung Beach, which is 12km long and enjoys fluffy sands and crystal blue waters.
-The best part about this beach is you can sit on the tables there and be served some quality Thai seafood without moving an inch 🧐
+One of the main beaches in Rayong is the Hat Mae Ramphung Beach, which is 12km long and enjoys fluffy sands and crystal blue waters.
+The best part about this beach is you can sit at the tables there and be served some quality Thai seafood without moving an inch 🧐

 One of the most popular beaches in the Rayong area with backpackers is the beaches in Ban Phe.
 Ban Phe is the area you visit when catching the ferry to Koh Samet island and is home to fantastic stretches of sand such as Suan Son Beach 👓 Other famous and highly recommended beaches in the Rayong area include Laem Mae Phim, which is an excellent area with a couple of Western restaurants and a peaceful atmosphere.